ioccc-src/winner/1994/ldb/README.md

 compile and work with modern compilers.
 The problem was that `srand()` returns void but it was used in a `||` expression.
 Thus the comma operator was needed.
 Cody also changed the entry to use `fgets()` instead of `gets()` to make it safe for lines greater than 231 in length.
+Note that this now prints a newline after the output but this seems like a worthy compromise for making it safer (fixing it is more problematic than it is worth).
 Thank you Cody for your assistance!

 ## To run: